-• The ratio of workers to beneficiaries will drop to close to 2-to-1 within a generation.
+• The ratio of workers to beneficiaries will drop from 5-to-1 in 1960 to close to 2-to-1 within a generation.

-Social Security's Cash Deficits Are Projected to Begin in 2016
+Social Security's Deficits Are Projected to Begin in 2016

 • In 2016, the program's benefit obligations will exceed its annual tax revenue.
+While the government will continue to pay benefits, 2016 is the beginning of a long-term financing problem for the government.